leonavevor/mcp_travelassistant/README.md

 **Test Coverage**:
 - **MCP Server Tests**: 25 tests covering all 8 tools, initialization, and workflows
-- See [MCP Server Test Documentation](docs/MCP_SERVER_TESTS.md) for detailed test information

-Development notes (important)
+- **Config Tests**: 28 tests covering runtime configuration system
+- **Total**: 58 tests passing

+## Development Notes (Important)

-1) Consolidate pyproject files
+### 1) Consolidate pyproject files

-- The repository currently contains service-level metadata and possibly extra `pyproject.toml` files inside server folders.
+The repository currently contains service-level metadata and possibly extra `pyproject.toml` files inside server folders.
 For a single-source-of-truth dependency management approach, consolidate those service-level `pyproject.toml` contents into the root `pyproject.toml` and remove or archive the per-server `pyproject.toml` files.
 This simplifies CI, local dependency installation, and version pinning.

-2) Harmonize shared dependencies (requests example)
+### 2) Harmonize shared dependencies (requests example)

-- Several service folders may declare their own `requests` version.
+Several service folders may declare their own `requests` version.
 To avoid mismatched runtime behavior, pin `requests` at the root `pyproject.toml` (or `requirements.txt`) to a single compatible version range and update any server-specific files to rely on the root manifest.

-3) Python compatibility and dependency constraints
+### 3) Python compatibility and dependency constraints

-- Some dependencies in the ecosystem (for example `openapi-pydantic`) declare compatibility for Python versions `<4.0,>=3.8`.
+Some dependencies in the ecosystem (for example `openapi-pydantic`) declare compatibility for Python versions `<4.0,>=3.8`.
 To remain compatible with such packages while still using modern Python, set the project Python requirement to a range that excludes Python 4.0.
 For example in `pyproject.toml` set:

 ```toml
 python = ">=3.12.1,<4.0"